-The best part of installing sod in your home lawn is being able to step back and look at it once the project is finished.
-You can see that all of the hard work, money and dedication you or a team of professionals completed really pays off.
-After-all, a gorgeous lawn can make your home really stand out.
+The best part of installing sod on your home lawn is being able to step back and look at it once the project is finished.
+You can see that all of the hard work, money, and dedication you or a team of professionals completed really pays off.
+After all, a gorgeous lawn can make your home really stand out.
 The next thought that often occurs to homeowners after a sod installation is, “what are the next steps in caring for my newly installed lawn?”.
-Post-installation care usually consists of when and how much to water a new lawn, when you can begin mowing it and when to fertilize the new sod to help it establish and grow.
+Post-installation care usually consists of when and how much to water a new lawn, when you can begin mowing it, and when to fertilize the new sod to help it establish and grow.
 You can read more about overall care after installation in How to Get Your Newly Sodded Lawn Off to a Healthy Start.
-This particular Sod University blog talks about using the LawnifiTM New Lawn Starter Box fertilizer schedule for your newly installed lawn as well as when it is time to transition to a normal fertilizer schedule.
+This particular Sod University blog talks about using the Lawnifi® New Lawn Starter Box fertilizer schedule for your newly installed lawn as well as when it is time to transition to a normal fertilizer schedule.

 When can I fertilize my new sod?

 As noted in our our Establishing a Newly Installed Lawn guide, you can begin applying the right kind of fertilizer for your newly installed lawn on the day of installation.
 Applying a fertilizer that is heavy in nitrogen content will not feed your lawn the nutrients it needs as it is trying to establish.
 Typically, fertilizers made up of a lot of phosphorus and some potassium and carbon are your best bet.
 If you follow the New Lawn Starter Box schedule, you can begin applying fertilizer on the first day of installation.
-The New Lawn Starter Box consists of three individual bottles of liquid fertilizer designed to help your newly sodded, seeded or plugged lawn establish.
+The New Lawn Starter Box is a starter fertilizer for new sod that consists of three individual bottles of liquid fertilizer designed to help your newly sodded, seeded or plugged lawn establish.